Case study: Establishing a content platform

 We managed to get funded as a platform team and spin our original project-specific work into a new team.

-We created our first “content primitive” content type and it’s being consumed by one user experience currently with two others in development.
+We created our first “content primitive” content type and it’s being consumed by three user experiences.

 Competencies demonstrated

-In reality, this idea of an enterprise-wide content platform has been our goal since we first looked at CMS providers.
+In reality, this idea of an enterprise-wide content platform was our goal since we first looked at CMS providers.
 In a sense, this is the realization of years worth of preparation (with years worth of buildout to come).

-We’ve driven toward strategic decisions that can impact the entire business and turn a cost center into an asset.
+We drove toward strategic decisions that could impact the entire business and turn a cost center into an asset.

 High-impact communication

 I’ve advocated for content as a strategic asset for years.
-Many of the messages I’ve shared with my triad form the nucleus of the business case we made and how the team is positioning itself today.
+Many of the messages I shared with my triad formed the nucleus of the business case we made and how the team positioned itself.

-We’re communicating up to executives and sponsors and across to stakeholders across all parts of the business.
-This requires tailored communications for those audiences.
+We communicated up to executives and sponsors and across to stakeholders across all parts of the business.
+This required tailored communications for those audiences.

-The team is using diagrams, videos, and text for much of this communication.
+The team used diagrams, videos, and text for much of this communication.

 Continuous improvement

-A lot of our team’s work is very theoretical, and we’ve repeatedly changed our “elevator pitch” and related comms to find examples, metaphors, and so on that connect with executives and stakeholders.
+A lot of our team’s work was very theoretical, and we repeatedly changed our “elevator pitch” and related comms to find examples, metaphors, and so on that connected with executives and stakeholders.

-We’ve viewed our work as iterative, so we try to make decisions that keep us moving with a path to refining as we go.
+We viewed our work as iterative, so we tried to make decisions that kept us moving with a path to refining as we go.

 There’s an inherent tension in the triad model, and that’s by design.
-There are times when we have to have hard discussions about tradeoffs between design, engineering, and the business.
-These discussions require applied reasoning.
+There were times when we had to have hard discussions about tradeoffs between design, engineering, and the business.
+These discussions required applied reasoning.

-Many of our stakeholders are happy with the status quo.
-We’ve been helping them understand that the status quo won’t enable the future that they need to deliver, and that our platform will.
+Many of our stakeholders were happy with the status quo.
+We had to help them understand that the status quo won’t enable the future that they need to deliver, and that our platform would.

 Guiding team success

-In many ways, I’ve been driving team’s vision.
+In many ways, I drove the team’s vision.

-While the team has had some turnover in the years since we started, I’ve been with the team for its entire history.
+While the team had some turnover in the years, I was with the team all but a few months of its existence.

-When needed, I’ve been very involved tactically to help drive the team to delivering value and reaching milestones.
+When needed, I was very involved tactically to help drive the team to deliver value and reach milestones.